chadhunter/chadahunter.com/professional-highlights.md

 Below are selected highlights of my research and work.
 [Find all my publications here.]({{ site.baseurl }}{% link publications.md %})

-## Techno-economic analysis of long-duration energy storage systems
+## Techno-economic analysis of long-duration energy storage systems (2021)

+This analysis was published in the high-impact journal _Joule_ (**Impact Factor: 41**).

-As variable renewable energy penetration increases beyond 80%, clean power systems will require long-duration energy storage or flexible, low-carbon generation.
+**Abstract:** As variable renewable energy penetration increases beyond 80%, clean power systems will require long-duration energy storage or flexible, low-carbon generation.
 Here, we provide a detailed techno-economic evaluation and uncertainty analysis of applicable technologies and identify challenges and opportunities to support electric grid planning.
 We show that for a 120-h storage duration rating, hydrogen systems with